 Have you noticed the effects of processed foods in your life?
 Do you have a craving for the same foods, and do you keep eating the same processed foods over and over?

 Well…would it surprise you to learn that certain processed foods are addictive, making it difficult for you to reduce consumption?
-That is probably why you started binge eating your favorite processed foods after you had managed to stay away from them for a while.
-You were addicted to those foods.
+That is probably why you started binge eating your favorite food after you had managed to stay away from them for a while.
+You were addicted to them.

 Food processing is, strictly speaking, the process of making a raw food ready for human consumption.
 So by this definition, washing, removing stems, canning, freezing, even cooking a food is processing it.